 What can I use for model railway ballast?

 Model railway ballast is offered in different scales and materials such as stone, stone powder, and scatters.
 Various model manufacturers including ourselves, provide a diverse selection of ballast scatter in terms of sizes, colours, types, and materials.
-Browse our range of OO scale model railway ballast.
+Browse our range of model railway ballast.

 This is a dry adhesive powder.
 Mix the Ballast Magic with the ballast material/chippings in a tub, then place the ballast and Ballast Magic mix onto the track.
 Once the ballast is in position, fill the supplied spray bottle with clean water and spray it over the ballasted track.
 This will activate the Ballast Magic adhesive, which will then set and hold the ballast material in position.
 Allow time for the wetted ballast to dry.
 An advantage of this product is that you can easily remove the ballast by spraying warm water over the glued ballast.
-This softens the adhesive, allowing the ballast to be removed and reused as needed.
+This softens the adhesive, allowing the ballast to be removed and reused as required.

 - Deluxe Materials Ballast Bond is a pre-mixed ballast glue that eliminates the need for prewetting the ballast material, allowing it to be used directly from the bottle.
 Certain ballast materials tend to clump together when wet.
 To address this issue, simply add one part IPA liquid to two parts Ballast Bond and shake thoroughly to ensure proper mixing.
 This will prevent the ballast from forming clumps when applying Deluxe Materials Ballast Bond.